Sandbox Internals

 author | string | No | Author name |

-source | string | No | Source URL (e.g., GitHub repo) |
+source | string | No | Source URL (e.g. GitHub repo) |

-dependencies | string[] | No | System packages installed via apk add (runs as root) |
+dependencies | string[] | No | System packages installed via apk add (root) |

 setup | string | No | Setup command run as the agent's Linux user |